atopion/cryptocontracts/Core/README.md

 ---

 ### Method: Core.checksum ###
-    Core.checksum(path=None, bytes=None, str=None)
+    Core.checksum(path=None, s=None, bytes=None)
-Produces the checksum from a given file or bytearray.
-Algorithm: tba
+Produces the checksum from a given file, string or bytearray.
+Algorithm: ```whirlpool```

 #### Parameters: ####

     path:  path to the file to produce the checksum from.
+    s:     String to produce the checksum from.
     bytes: byte array to produce the checksum from.
-    str:   String to produce the checksum from.

 #### Returns: ####

 an integer which is the checksum of the given data or a random number if no data is given.
+If two or more arguments are given, the checksum of the first given argument is returned.\
+If the ```path``` argument is given but the referenced file could not be found (e.g. file does not exists or is a directory) ```-1``` is returned.

 ---